Skip to content

 • a summary of performances or shows

-This tab is the best place to start if you want an overall understanding before you move into more detailed tabs.
+General Info is the best place to start if you want an overall understanding before moving on to more detailed tabs.

 Performances

 The Performances tab helps you review the performances connected to the selected venue or room.
-Depending on the information available to you, you may review the following across one or all days:
+You may review the following across one or all days:

 • Performances connected to the selected space